 Born in Romford, England, Paul Halley was raised in Ottawa, Canada where he received his early musical training as a chorister and assistant organist with The Men and Boys Choir of St. Matthew’s Anglican Church.
 At age sixteen, he was made an Associate of the Royal Conservatory of Toronto.
 Awarded the organ scholarship at Trinity College, Cambridge, Halley received his M.A. with prizes in composition and performance, and was made a Fellow of the Royal College of Organists, winning first prize in the College examinations.
 Following four years post-graduate work as a church musician and teacher in Montreal, QC, Jamaica, W.I., and Victoria, BC, Halley was appointed Organist and Choirmaster at The Cathedral of St. John the Divine in New York City where he served for twelve years from 1977-1989.
 During his tenure at the Cathedral, Halley collaborated with The Paul Winter Consort, contributing as principal writer and keyboardist on multiple Grammy Award-winning albums released in the 1980’s and 1990’s.

 Halley’s choral and instrumental compositions are distributed internationally by Pelagos Incorporated (www.pelagosmusic.com), the recording, music publishing, and arts management company which he established with his wife, Meg Race in 1998.
 Halley’s compositions have been commissioned or licensed by such organizations as Sony Entertainment, John Williams and the Boston Pops Orchestra, CBC, The Toronto Symphony, and Canadian Brass.
 A recording of recent choral works by Paul Halley, entitled In The Wide Awe And Wisdom, was released in the fall of 2017 on the Pelagos label.

 Board Chair (volunteer)

-Barbara Butler served for 21 years (1999-2020) as the Artistic and Administrative Director of Musique Royale, a Festival of Early Music in Nova Scotia based in Lunenburg.
+Barbara served for 21 years (1999-2020) as the Artistic and Administrative Director of Musique Royale, a Festival of Early Music in Nova Scotia based in Lunenburg.
 She is the Founder and past Artistic Director of the St. Cecilia Concert Series and former Director of the Lieutenant Governor’s Concert Series.
 She recently retired from many years of service as Director of Music at St. John’s Anglican Church in Lunenburg.